ECE 341 - Microcontrollers Lab (Spring 2015)

 in ECE 340.
 Successive assignments build on previous lab experiences.
 Most

-labs have a pre-lab assignment that must be submitted at the
+labs have a pre-lab assignment that must be submitted before the

 start of the lab period.
 The pre-lab assignments are

-designed to motivate you to have a development plan or strategy thought out
+designed to encourage you to have a development plan or strategy thought out

-before you commence coding the program.
+before you begin software development.
 This allows the most efficient use

 of the time spent with the instructors in the lab.
 Attendance is

 mandatory for the entire lab period or until a fully